No region selected

 Each Trainee Must Provide

-- We can supply all equipment necessary for you to undertake training including harnesses, ascenders, descenders etc.
+- We can provide all equipment necessary for you to undertake training including harnesses, ascenders, descenders etc during the course.

 - We actively encourage you to bring along your own equipment.